Division of Personnel Home Job Opportunities Home

 Applicants must first meet the minimum training and experience requirements for a job class before their application can be scored.
 These "minimums" are shown in the announcement.
 Very often, alternative combinations of training and experience are acceptable.

-Some T & E Rating procedures require applicants to complete a supplemental application form or to provide specific additional information.
+Some T & E Rating procedures require applicants to complete online supplemental application questions.
 Applicants must carefully follow all instructions given in the announcement.
+The overall objective of the Training and Experience Rating procedures is to enable all applicants with similar job related qualifications an equal opportunity to be referred for agency hiring consideration and possible interview.

 | Top of Page |